 Prior to or at the time an applicant appears for his or her scheduled asylum interview, Asylum Office personnel verify whether the applicant and any dependents, regardless of age, who require biometrics collection, have completed biometrics collection and enrollment at an Application Support Center (ASC).
 All applicants, regardless of age, have their full-frontal photographs, digital signatures, and right-index fingerprints captured at an ASC.
 In addition to these three biometric captures, a 10-print fingerprint record is taken from applicants who are 12 years, 9 months old and older.
-If CPMS indicates that the applicant has provided a photograph, digital signature, right-index fingerprints, and, depending on his or her age, a 10-print fingerprint record, then the applicant has complied with biometrics collection and enrollment requirements.
+If CPMS indicates that the applicant has provided a photograph, digital signature, right- index fingerprints, and, depending on his or her age, a 10-print fingerprint record, then the applicant has complied with biometrics collection and enrollment requirements.
 If the evidence indicates that the applicant and any dependents have complied with biometrics collection requirements, the asylum interview proceeds as usual.

-However, if the applicant or any dependent has not complied with biometrics collection requirements, the biometrics collection appointments of those who have not had their biometrics collected, in accordance with the guidance set forth below.
+However, if the applicant or any dependent has not complied with biometrics collection requirements, the asylum office will reschedule the asylum interview, along with the biometrics collection appointments of those who have not had their biometrics collected, in accordance with the guidance set forth below.